What are the responsibilities and job description for the Development Manager - Austin position at Jeremiah Program?

 - Maximize database functionality and ensure JP-wide coordination and consistency by working in close partnership with Campus Support Team to identify new and better ways of using the database

-- Using Raiser’s Edge to manage and implement the appeal process and effectively and efficiently guide the prospecting, cultivation and solicitation of donors.
+- Using Raiser’s Edge to manage and implement the appeal process and effectively guide the prospecting, cultivation and solicitation of donors.

 - Generate fundraising and donor reports for individual and institutional donors.